rclone/rclone/docs/content/jottacloud.md

 ### Devices and Mountpoints ###

 The official Jottacloud client registers a device for each computer you install it on and then creates a mountpoint for each folder you select for Backup.
 The web interface uses a special device called Jotta for the Archive, Sync and Shared mountpoints.
-In most cases you'll want to use the Jotta/Archive device/mounpoint however if you want to access files uploaded by the official rclone provides the option to select other devices and mountpoints during config.
+In most cases you'll want to use the Jotta/Archive device/mounpoint however if you want to access files uploaded by any of the official clients rclone provides the option to select other devices and mountpoints during config.

 ### --fast-list ###